The IRS' Social Security Number Elimination and Reduction Program

 IRS masked and/or removed SSNs on numerous taxpayer-sensitive collection and enforcement-related notices and letters.

-In FY22, the number of masked notices/letters mailed to taxpayers was 88.6 million.
-This SSN reduction strategy required planning, coordinating, and monitoring.
+In FY24, the number of masked notices/letters mailed to taxpayers was 141.1million compared to 88.1 million in FY23.
+This increase in masked correspondence volume is a result of a collaboration between Privacy, Governmental Liaison & Disclosure (PGLD) and its key stakeholders.
 The IRS’ next phase is to continue masking additional notices that are mailed to taxpayers.

-IRS published internal communication to encourage the elimination or masking of unnecessary SSNs in systems, forms, letters, and notices.
+IRS continues to publish internal communication to encourage the elimination or masking of unnecessary SSNs in systems, forms, letters, and notices.
 As a result, each department analyzed all outgoing correspondence to identify opportunities where SSNs could be masked or eliminated.
 Ongoing communication will continue as the SSN ER program evolves.

 As a result of using barcodes on notices, the IRS needed to update its internal systems with high-speed barcode reading software to allow its systems to accurately identify and locate taxpayer accounts.
 This software increases productivity, efficiency and reduces errors as it allows employees to scan a barcode to extract the hidden PII directly via computers.